qalle2/unique-tiles/README.md

 * *inputFile*: Required.
 Image file to read (e.g. PNG).
 The width and height must be multiples of tile size.
 No alpha channel.
 * *outputFile*: Required.
 PNG file to write.
 Will contain every distinct tile in the input file once.
 The width will be 16 times the tile size.
 The height will be a multiple of tile size.

-Example: `python3 uniquetiles.py --tilesize 10 --tileorder p input.png output.png`
+Example: `python3 uniquetiles.py --tilewidth 20 --tileheight 10 input.png output.png`